 - However, at this point, we had refinanced, which meant that we needed a new check to reflect the new mortgage company (remember, the check reflects homeowner, adjuster, AND mortgage company).

-- Insurance company insisted on issuing a new settlement contract.
+- The insurance company insisted on issuing a new settlement contract.

 - Then signed & notarized.